syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/ToolbarCustomization.md

 ## Customize toolbar items

-SfImageEditor control supports to customize and configure the appearance of toolbar menu.
+SfImageEditor control provides support to customize and configure the appearance of toolbar menu.
 You can customize image editor toolbar by adding respective FooterToolbarItem and HeaderToolbarItem

 #### ToolbarItem